Before a hearing is held

 Appearing by audio-visual link (AVL)

-The Courts (Remote Participation) Act 2010 allows for participation in proceedings by audio-visual link (AVL).
+The Courts (Remote Participation) Act 2010 allows for people to appear by audio-visual link (AVL).
 It may be used to link any participant in the proceedings, meaning a person who is a party, a witness, counsel, a Judge, Registrar, or any other person directly involved who is allowed to appear in this way.
+Any party wanting for someone to appear by AVL should raise this at a directions conference.
+If the parties cannot agree to allow a person to appear by AVL, a formal application will need to be filed.

 Find out more about appearing by video link: Guideline for Appearing by audio-visual link [PDF, 138 KB]